skelouse/skelouse.github.io/_posts/2020-10-30-faster_mapping_with_folium.markdown

 ### Radius

-We will start with the radius,  the radius is small so we will have `1000 * bedrooms` to showcase the radius.
+We will start with the radius,  the radius is small, so we will have `1000 * bedrooms` to showcase the radius.
 We keep the same style as before except now we are using a `folium.Circle()` rather than the `folium.Marker()`

 ```python